 (2008 – Present)

 Sarah is a Program Officer of Daughters United (Binti Pamoja).
 Sarah has a Diploma in Community Development and Project Management from the Premise Africa Institute, a certificate in Mass Communication from the Magenta Training Institute and currently pursuing a Bachelor of Arts Degree at the Catholic University of East Africa.
 Before joining CFK, Sarah worked for Econews Africa as a project associate.

-Hellen Onyango, Daughters United Safe Spaces Program Officer
+Hellen Onyango, Binti Safe Spaces Program Officer